benjamingwynn/android_device_htc_marvel/README.md

-Cyanogenmod 10 for the HTC Wildfire S
+Cyanogenmod 10.1 for the HTC Salsa
 ==============================

 This is the device tree created .